kevinvnguyen97/homework-9/README.md

-# Homework 9: Kevin's README Generator
+# Homework 9: Kevin's README Generator App

 This README generator is a template for creating a README file.
 The purpose is for developers writing programs to